georgringer/news_redirect_slug_change/Readme.md

 ## Setup

-Install the extension just as any other extenison as well.
+Install the extension just as any other extension as well.

 - Use `composer req georgringer/news-redirect-slug-change`
-- Upload to TER will follow later
+- or from TER

+*For TYPO3 12 and below, use version 1.2.x*

 ## Configuration